IBM/universal-connectors/README.md

 ## Overview

-The Guardium universal connector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using S-TAPs, The Guardium Universal Connector includes support for, among many others, MongoDB, MySQL, and Amazon S3, requiring minimal configuration.
+The Guardium universal connector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using S-TAPs, The Guardium Universal Connector includes support for various plug-in packages requiring minimal configuration.
 Users can easily develop plug-ins for other data sources, and install them in Guardium.

-The captured events embed logs of any type that's supported by the configured Data Source.
+The captured events embed messages of any type that's supported by the configured Data Source.
 That includes: information and administrative system logs (e.g.: login logs, various data lake platform native plug-in related data), DDLs and DMLs, errors of varying sub-types, etc. The incoming events into Universal Connector can be configured to arrive either encrypted or as plaintext.

 Figure 1.
 Guardium universal connector architecture